 “On that point… I have no clue!”
 Koujiro gave us a dramatic shrug.
 “Never got this far before.
-But I have a feeling – we’ll be ‘daijoubu’!”
-With extra emphasis on ‘daijoubu’ and a victorious fist pump, he stepped fearlessly into the dark tunnel, the walls now illuminated by the glow of his sword.
+But I have a feeling – everything will be ‘daijoubu’, of course!”
+A falsetto voice imitating a magical girl gave extra emphasis on the ‘daijoubu’ and included a victorious fist pump.
+With that, he stepped fearlessly into the dark tunnel, the walls now illuminated by the glow of his sword.

 I felt like bludgeoning the guy as I could picture him saying the same thing as the world around him burned.
-Just add a ‘This is fine!’ sign, and it would be complete.
+Just by adding a ‘This is fine!’ sign, it would be complete.
 I held myself back and simply followed him in.

 My mind kept wandering to pointless thoughts as we traversed the empty passageway.

 What would lie in waiting beyond the next corner?
 When would there be another monster ready to attack?